Click on any thumbnail to view an enlarged

 book, “Ninja – The True Story of Japan’s Secret Warrior

 Cult”.
-Turnbull quoted Yamaguchi work again and again in
+Turnbull quoted Yamaguchi's work many

-The above book is divided into 10 sections.
+The above book is divided into 10 sections:

 Ninjutsu and its